dfmoralesb/MPE_tutorials/tutorials/ML.md

 * Scroll back in the IQ-TREE output.
 Which one was the Best-fit model?

-* Scroll to the end, and there, you'll find parameter estimates for the selected substitution model, the maximum-likelihood value (given as logarithm after "BEST SCORE FOUND"), information on the run time, and the names of output files.
+* Scroll to the end, and there, you'll find parameter estimates for the selected substitution model, the maximum-likelihood value (given as a logarithm after "BEST SCORE FOUND"), information on the run time, and the names of output files.

-* According to the IQ-TREE screen output, the best-scoring maximum-likelihood tree was written to file `4471.aln.clipkit.treefile`
+* According to the IQ-TREE screen output, the best-scoring maximum-likelihood tree was written to the file `4471.aln.clipkit.treefile`

 	<p align="center"><img src="images/Iqtree_3.png" alt="IQTREE" width="900"></p>